How to set-up a SiteFusion server

 Installation

-Install SiteFusion by downloading a release package or by using subversion.
-The latest stable version is 5.2.0.
+Install SiteFusion by downloading a release package or by using Git.
 Where you see 5.x.x below, replace for the version of your choice.

 Package